Skip to content

 -H 'Content-Type: application/json' \

--d '{"agentType":"worker","tenantId":"tenant-1","userId":"user-1","task":"price snapshot"}'
+-d '{"agentType":"price-reporter","tenantId":"tenant-1","userId":"user-1","task":"price snapshot"}'

-# -> {"workloadName":"worker-xxxxx"}
+# -> {"workloadName":"price-reporter-xxxxx"}

 # Watch it reach Completed:

-kubectl get agentworkload worker-xxxxx -w
+kubectl get agentworkload price-reporter-xxxxx -w

 # Inspect the event timeline (your price_report event appears near the end):

-curl -sf http://localhost:8080/v1/agents/worker-xxxxx/events | jq
+curl -sf http://localhost:8080/v1/agents/price-reporter-xxxxx/events | jq

 On the dashboard (http://localhost:8090) the agent appears, walks through registration → token → API call → your price_report event → agent_completed, and then the pod is gone.